chriscook/on-screen-keyboard/readme.md

 	<input type="text" id="input1" class="osk-trigger" data-osk-options="disableReturn disableTab">
 ```

 `jquery.onscreenkeyboard.js` contains the HTML for the keyboard at the bottom.
 As long as class names remain the same, this can be changed however much you like.
-The keyboard can only be written manually (e.g. custom non-us keyboard layouts) - the plugin is able to pick it up..
+The keyboard can only be written manually (e.g. custom non-us keyboard layouts) - the plugin is able to pick it up.
 Keep in mind that the character entered into the input box is taken directly from the contents of the `li` element for the pressed key (with exceptions for special keys such as return and tab, when not overridden, and backspace).

 `onscreenkeyboard.css` can also be edited to customise the keyboard's design.
 The first section, "Keyboard Structure" should be mostly left alone.
 The second section contains definitions for colour and keyboard position.

 ### Compatibility

-+ Internet Explorer 7, 8, 9
++ Internet Explorer 7+
-+ Firefox 3, 9
++ Firefox 3+
 + Chrome
 + Opera (see note below)
 + Safari